Become A Friend of Patronato

 All Friends of Patronato (FOP) Levels Include these Basic Benefits:

-• Complimentary Subscription to Patronato’s printed Newsletter
+• Subscription to Patronato’s printed Newsletter

 Supporting Friends